Moebits/soundcloud.ts/contributing.md

 ```

 **6. Use arrow functions** \
-Always use arrow functions for better this behavior.
+Always use arrow functions to avoid binding this (when needed).

 ```ts
 // x Bad